Dedicated to the men and women whose century of labor helped build the community we know and appreciate today

 Mr. Clapper at Fagan was more than informative and made some suggestions.
 As you can tell he gave me complete freedom in final design and execution!
 That does not always happen

 The paint used is from NOVA.
 A Los Angeles company that specializes in mural paint.
-Designed to last.
+High in pigment and binders, it designed to last.

 The " Janesville Circuit " Mural